Introductory e-learning course for professionals - updated January 2019

 - sexual offending against children and young people online

 - supporting children and young people

-Each section takes 20-25 minutes to complete, taking approximately three and a half hours to complete in total.
+Each section takes 25-30 minutes to complete, taking approximately four hours to complete in total.
 Each section is followed by a series of questions, and at the end you'll be given a full explanation of the correct and incorrect answers.
 Once you've successfully completed the course you can download a personalised certificate of achievement.

 The course costs £30, with all proceeds going to the NSPCC.
 The e-learning modules can be completed at your convenience, making it a time and cost effective alternative to face-to-face training.